MarishaMenshovaIT/MarishaMenshovaIT/README.md

 - 🎇 My Google page
 - ♠️ Blackjack game
 - 🌈 Calculator: My dead nerve cells per day
+- 🧩 I have created my own new extension for Google and I`m using it every day
 <br />

-## 🧟‍♀️ My projects with Mind.Mingl{}
+## 🧟‍♀️ My projects with IT bootcamp I participated

 - 👩‍🍳 Home Chef Recipe: a full-stack recipe-sharing platform, where users can create an account, add cooking recipes, add comments, and browse other users recipes (Private Repo))
+- - 🎶 Music application for your favorite music 🎸
+- 🌠 Wishlist for Santa 🎄
 - 📚 Book club website: backend and frontend site with multiple pages, JSON Web Tokens (authentication), JSX, REST APIs with Express, Prisma ORM (Postgres & SQLite)
 - 🚜 A lot of mini projects about farms and farm animals, and exercises which taught me languages and libraries: JavaScript, TypeScript, React 🐄🌾
-- 🎶 Music application for your favorite music 🎸
 <br />

  ## 📫 How to reach me